mlatcl/mlatcl.github.io/_people/ferenc-huszar.md

 linkedin:
 date: 2020-07-06
 crsid: fh277
+position: Senior Lecturer
-description: Senior Lecturer, Cambridge University
+institution: Cambridge University
 image: ferenc-huszar.jpg
 biography: "Ferenc finished his PhD in Machine Learning at the Cambridge University Engineering Department in 2013.
 At that time he worked on Bayesian